Cannabis in Arizona: Proposition 207 (2020)

 The Arizona Chamber of Commerce and Industry opposed the ballot initiative, contending that it would lead to "an uptick in workplace accidents and lower overall workplace productivity".
-Opponents of the measure sought to remove Proposition 207 from the ballot, asserting that the 100-word ballot statement was defective.
-The claim was rejected by a unanimous Arizona Supreme Court.
+Opponents of the measure sought to exclude Proposition 207 from the ballot, asserting that the 100-word ballot statement was defective.
+That claim was rejected unanimously by the Arizona Supreme Court.

 The Smart and Safe Act passed with 60% of the vote on November 3, 2020.
 Possession and cultivation of cannabis became legal on November 30, 2020, when the results of the election were certified.
-State-licensed sales of recreational cannabis began on January 22, 2021, making Arizona the fastest state to begin retail sales after recreational legalization was approved in U.S. history.
+State-licensed sales of recreational cannabis began on January 22, 2021, making Arizona the quickest state in U.S. history to begin retail sales after recreational legalization.

 Advocacy

+In Arizona, United States Air Force Veteran Robert Deals, represented by the Last Prisoner Project, remains incarcerated for an 18-year cannabis sentence while recreational use is legal in the state.

-Former Maricopa County Attorney and current Arizona Supreme Court Justice Bill Montgomery has been a leading opponent of cannabis reform efforts in the state of Arizona.
+Arizona Supreme Court Justice and former Maricopa County Attorney Bill Montgomery has been a leading opponent of cannabis reform efforts in the state of Arizona.
 He has made a number of controversial comments on the subject, including telling a military veteran who spoke in support of legalization: "I have no respect for you ... because you're an enemy."
-Montgomery has also engaged in a multi-year legal battle seeking to overturn the state's medical cannabis law that was approved by voters in 2010.
+Montgomery engaged in a multi-year legal battle seeking to overturn the state's medical cannabis law that was approved by voters in 2010.